darasus/ai-blog/content/how-to-make-your-resolution-to-get-fit-a-reality.md

   not about transforming your body into some super-human specimen, it’s about staying healthy and feeling good about yourself, improving your self-confidence and having more energy.
+intro: >-
+  Resolutions are challenging.
+They require sustained effort, willpower and courage to see them through.
+The fact that so few resolutions are kept shows how hard it is for most of us to take that first step and put our intentions into action.

+  We live in a world filled with temptations at every corner.
+Even if you don’t like going out or meeting new people, there are endless opportunities online, which makes staying in shape even harder.
+Keeping fit is not an easy task in this modern world but it doesn’t mean it is impossible!
+You just need to find the right motivation to get started and keep going.

+  A lot of people give up on their New Year’s resolutions before they even begin, because they don’t have a plan of action and fail to consider what will keep them motivated along the way.
+Let us take a look at how you can make your resolution work:
 ---

 ## Why Resolutions Fail